GSA/i14y/.github/pull_request_template.md

 Please ensure you have addressed all concerns below before marking a PR "ready for review" or before requesting a re-review:

 #### Functionality Checks

-- [ ] Code is functional.

 - [ ] Automated checks pass.
 If CodeClimate checks do not pass, explain reason for failures:

-- [ ] If your changes will be tested manually, you have run `bundle update` and committed your changes to Gemfile.lock.
+- [ ] You have run `bundle update` and committed your changes to Gemfile.lock.

 - [ ] You have merged the latest changes from the target branch (usually `main`) into your branch.

-- [ ] Your target branch is `main` or `production`, or you have specified the reason for an alternate branch here:

 - [ ] PR title is either of the format **SRCH-#### \<description\>** matching the associated Jira ticket (i.e. "SRCH-123 implement feature X"), or **Release - SRCH-####, SRCH-####, SRCH-####** matching the Jira ticket numbers in the release.